Dueesberch/FarmingSimulatorLauncher/manuals/manual_english.md

 <span style="color:red">**I do not assume responsibility for lost savegames and / or mods.** Please backup your original savegames and mods before you use FSL the first time.</span>

 The FSL isn't a design highlight.
 The focus was mor on functionality.
 That is mostly visible at MacOS.
+Unfortunately, it isn't possible to show a splash screen at MacOS.
+So it takes a while until you see the FSL window appear.
+Be patient.

 <span style="color:red">**Attention: FSL must be started with administrator rights at windows, otherwise the required file and folder operations aren't possible.**</span> See **Recommendation - Get administrator rights**
 <div style="page-break-after: always;"></div>